 The deployment of the charging infrastructure is the prerequisite for the spread of electric vehicles.
 A well-established charging network increases vehicle miles using electricity, relieves range anxiety and reduces inconvenience concerning charging process.
 EVs are visualized to dominate the future mobility market in Europe.
 However, a robust charging infrastructure, necessary to make e-mobility a complete reality, is seen as lagging behind requirements.

 The discrepancy in the development of EVs and its charging infrastructure is being recognized across Europe.
 V2G (vehicle to grid) applications are also evolving at a great pace.
-The fundamental issues being considered, thus, revolve around where to charge the EVs, who will build the charging infrastructure, and whether electricity grids or fast- or ultra-fast charging network will be ready for the envisioned EV growth.
+The fundamental issues under consideration revolve around where to charge EVs, who will build the charging infrastructure, and whether electricity grids or a fast- or ultra-fast charging network will be ready for the envisioned EV growth.

-The 2-day conference will have different sessions covering a wide range of topics relevant for all stakeholders in the EV charging infrastructure segment across Europe.
-It will present policies and plans for building EV charging infrastructure in key European countries.
-It will also highlight the latest technological developments and solutions to improve customer experience and interaction.
+The 2-days conference will have different sessions covering a wide range of topics relevant for all stakeholders in the EV charging infrastructure segment across Europe.
+It will present best practices in building EV charging infrastructure in some European countries, as well as recent technological developments and solutions to improve customer experience and interaction.

-Follow the conference on social media with the hashtag #BISeci or join our Automotive Sector Group on LinkedIn and stay tuned for the updates.
+Visit our event page on LinkedIn and stay tuned for the updates.